w3c/wai-curricula/content/how-to-use-these-curricula.md

 This page provides further guidance on how to use the materials of the WAI Curricula.
 It:

-* explains some of its uses and terminology
+* explains its intended uses
+* defines terminology in use
-* provides several implementation examples
+* provides implementation examples
 * points to course characteristics to consider when comparing, selecting, or procuring courses on web accessibility

 ## Uses